TeliksPG/restaurant-kitchen-service/README.md

 # Restaurant-kitchen-service
-> My first Django project for managing cooks and dishes in restaurant
+> Django project for managing cooks and dishes in restaurant

 ## Check it out